-The NVIDIA nForce4 chip supports RAID arrays spanning across Serial ATA and Parallel ATA.
-Enable the RAID function in the Integrated Peripherals submenu, OnChip IDE Device section of the BIOS.
+Configure the RAID function of the Serial ATA drives in the Integrated Peripherals submenu, OnChip IDE Device section of the BIOS.

 To configure the IDE drives, move the cursor to a field then press <Enter>.
 The following screen will appear: